ExpressionEngine/ExpressionEngine-User-Guide/docs/development/actions.md

 Follow the prompts to add an action file to your add-on.

-This will create an `Actions` folder inside our `Module` folder where will build out the code we want to run when a user hits our `ACT` URL.
+This will create an `Actions` folder inside our add-on's folder where will build out the code we want to run when a user hits our `ACT` URL.
 Inside our `Actions` folder the CLI will create a file with the same name as the method we defined when creating our action.

 ```
 amazing_add_on
- ┣ Module
- ┃ ┣ Actions
+ ┣ Actions
- ┃ ┃ ┗ [MethodName].php
+ ┃ ┗ [MethodName].php
  ┗...
 ```